 For more on the area that the highway covers, see this Coastal 17 website.

-Brunswick is known as the gateway to the Golden Isles, accessible via the iconic Sidney Lanier Bridge.
-Nearby, you can visit the Brunswick Stew Pot, to honor the namesake dish, Howfyl-Broadfield Plantation, and towns like Darien (Georgia) that dot the highway.
+Brunswick is a coastal city known as the gateway to the Golden Isles, accessible via the iconic Sidney Lanier Bridge.
+Nearby, you can visit the Brunswick Stew Pot, to honor the namesake dish, Howfyl-Broadfield Plantation, and towns like Darien that dot the highway.

 South Newport is a “blink and you’ll miss it” town that is home to what claims to be the Smallest Church in America, pictured above.

 Savannah is the state’s oldest city, offering delicious food, historic homes, and much more.

 Hardeeville is right across the state line from Savannah.
 At the many fireworks stores dotting the road, one has two painted elephants statues that make for a fun photo op.

 Sheldon is a small town inland from coastal communities like Beaufort and Bluffton.
 Here you’ll find the Old Sheldon Church Ruins and the African village of Oyotunji.
 Nearby are the communities that make up the ACE Basin.

 Charleston is organized with Highway 17 cutting through the middle, starting in West Ashley to the South and continuing over the Ravenel Bridge to Mount Pleasant.

 Santee has Hopsewee Plantation, which is open for tours throughout the week.